ckcollab/ericcarmichael/content/Transitioning from helpless to helpful.md

 I am* with the small mistake, it's like taking a load off my shoulders.

 Sometimes it feels like I have no idea how I'll get to the finish line on a feature.
 That's getting more rare.
 My confidence is growing that my weak points are shrinking.
-In the way I talk especially.
+In the way I communicate especially.

 ## Good for you!